A Categorical Perspective on Braid Representations: Effective narrowing of the classification problem

 \section{Effective narrowing of the classification problem}

+Here we focus on narrowing the classification problem by narrowing the final target.
+Another significant form of narrowing is to require that functors factor through some simpler intermediate category (for example using the natural functor ${\mathfrak S}: \Bcat\rightarrow\Sym$ and a classification of symmetric representations), but we will address this in \S\ref{s:equivandauto}.

 As noted in the Introduction, and in \ref{de:MatN}, restriction of the target of $F:\Bcat\rightarrow\Mat\;$ from $\Mat$ to $\Mat^N$ for some $N$ is no restriction at all.
 It provides, rather, the `universe' of the first natural step in classification - classification simply according to the image $F(1)$.
-With a view towards Problems \ref{prob:1} and \ref{prob:2}, we describe some properly restricted targets, some of which materially simplify the classification problem.
-These will be revisited in section \ref{s:subcats of MonFun} after we have developed some tools, and the statuses will be described in Section \ref{s:classifications}.
+With a view towards \sproblems~\ref{prob:1} and \ref{prob:2}, we describe some properly restricted targets.
+As we will see in Section \ref{s:classifications}, these have emerged in pursuit of the aim of materially simplifying the classification problem, while retaining important classes of braid representations.
+The corresponding problems will be revisited in section \ref{s:subcats of MonFun} after we have developed some tools.

+The current status of each of these classification problems will be described in Section \ref{s:classifications}.
+Here we restrict ourselves to a few remarks needed to set the scene.

 \ignore{{ \ppm{[ A section specifically on restrictions of the classify braid reps problem. - In addition to restricting the target, `source-side' restrictions such as restricting eigenvalues of $R$ are very important, for example?
 [I think we did have a functioning version of this sec at some point (although my specs might be rose-tinted) - I'll have a search back.]]}\ecr{[substantially rearranged by Paul and Eric 12/5/25.]}